Our labelling laws make it easy for supermarkets to hide palm oil in your hot cross buns.

 Both Countdown and Foodstuffs belong to the Roundtable on Sustainable Palm Oil (RSPO), a largely industry-led initiative set up to certify “good” oil.

 However, the RSPO has come under fire for its certification system, which doesn’t guarantee the oil that ends up in consumer products is sustainably sourced.

 Foodstuffs uses RSPO palm oil certified as “mass balance”.
 Mass balance oil contains certified palm oil mixed with non-certified stuff.

 Countdown uses both mass balance and RSPO “segregated” palm oil in its products.
 The latter is certified palm oil that can be traced to mills.
-It also has a few food products that use RSPO “book and claim oil”, which isn’t traced.

 We’ve been calling for labelling rules that would require manufacturers to disclose whether there’s palm oil in their products.

 There’s strong support for better labelling.
 Our 2018 survey found 68% of consumers thought palm oil labelling should be mandatory.

 A 2011 review of food labelling laws also recommended added oils be listed on product labels.

 In 2018, the New Zealand and Australian Ministerial Forum on Food Regulation met to discuss the recommendation.
 But there’s been no progress since.